cedric79/d3mft/README.md

 All parameters in config.ini are explained in docs/config_file.txt

-For any questions please contact Evan Sheridan at: evan.sheridan@kcl.ac.uk.
+For any questions please contact

+Evan Sheridan at: evan.sheridan@kcl.ac.uk.
+Zelong Zhao at : zelong.zhao@kcl.ac.uk